bbaga/github-scheduled-reminder-app/README.md

 # github-scheduled-reminder-app
 Scheduled reminders about PRs and Issues

+⚠ This is all experimental work, not meant to provide any value at this stage!

 # Development
 ## Requirements
 You'll need [docker](https://www.docker.com/products/docker-desktop) to follow the steps in this guide.